wizroot-dev/xnew/README.md

 });

 node.countUp(); // 0 -> 1
-node.counter++; // 1 -> 2
+node.counter = 2;       // setter
+const x = node.counter; // getter

 ```
 - Existing functions cannot be overwritten.
-- Avoid using name starting with an underscore `_`, because it is used asinternal function of nodes.
+- Avoid using name starting with an underscore `_`, because it is used as internal function of nodes.

 ### #4
 You can set the event listener using `on`, and fire original event using `emit`.